 Here are the specifications for each ad format:

 For a single ad image, Facebook asks you to upload images with the highest possible resolution.
 The minimum width for mobile is 320 pixels.
-The desktop ad versions require at minimum 476 pixels width and 249 pixels heights.
+The desktop ad versions require a minimum 476 pixels width and 249 pixels height.
 Facebook recommends jpg or png file types.
 Here you can find the exhaustive list of all supported image formats.

-Facebook asks to upload videos without letter or pillar boxing.
+Facebook asks that you upload videos without letter or pillar boxing.
 Facebook supports most file types including 3G2, 3GP, and MPEG4.
 You can find the entire list of supported formats here.
 Among other requirements are:

 Slideshow ads allow you to tell your brand story with multiple images or videos.
 You can upload between 3 to 10 images or a single video in your slideshow ad.
 Requirements are the same as single images and single video ad formats.

 From the language dropdown menu, you need to choose one default language depending on your core market.
-Afterward, you can add up to 48 more languages.
+Afterwards, you can add up to 48 more languages.

 Here you need to enter a headline and description for each additional language.
 If you want, you can add a new image for each language.
 You can also apply automatic language translation to interpret your headlines and descriptions.